 Statute of Limitations for Jones Act Lawsuits

 While it is not necessary to rush into a Jones Act suit, you can not let too much time pass between the accident and filing a claim in court.
 There is a three-year statute of limitations to file a Jones Act suit.
-It is imperative that you begin the process as soon as you recover physically and psychologically from your injuries.
+You must begin the process as soon as you recover physically and psychologically from your injuries.
 The Jones Act is more employee-oriented than other workmen’s compensation laws, but maritime law cases are often complicated and in some cases, may take years to resolve.

 Additional Resources and Information on the Jones Act and Maritime Injuries